SkUrRiEr/foobler-arduino/README.md

 ## Product review

-Our dog (a very food motivated Dalmatian) quite enjoys it, however our back yard isn't entirely flat, so he frequently "loses" it if it rolls off the concrete slab.
-We find that he quickly empties each of the hoppers, meaning that the stock times are too long for him and he quickly gets bored with it or loses it after unsuccessfully trying to retrieve more food from the currently open hopper.
+Our dog (a very food motivated Dalmatian) quite enjoys it, however our back yard isn't entirely flat, so he frequently "loses" it if it rolls off the concrete slab and into any of the hollows he has dug.
+We find that he quickly empties each of the hoppers, meaning that the stock times are too long for him and he quickly gets bored with it or loses it after unsuccessfully trying to retrieve more food from the currently open hopper after it has emptied.

-A friend, who this project is for, wants to use the toy as a short-time dinner dispenser and consequently wants the timing to be of the order of several tens of seconds instead of the tens of minutes it is stock.
+A friend, who this project is for, wants to use the toy to dispense her dog's dinner and consequently wants the timing to be of the order of several tens of seconds instead of the tens of minutes it is stock.